Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [An introduction to parallel machine learning with sklearn, joblib and IPython.parallel](http://nbviewer.ipython.org/gist/5115540/Model%20Selection%20for%20the%20Nystroem%20Method.ipynb), a notebook that accompanies this [slide deck](https://speakerdeck.com/ogrisel/parallel-and-large-scale-machine-learning-with-scikit-learn) by [Olivier Grisel](https://github.com/ogrisel).

 * [A tutorial introduction to machine learning with sklearn](http://amueller.github.com/sklearn_tutorial), an IPython-based slide deck by [Andreas Mueller](https://github.com/amueller).

+* [Introduction to Machine Learning in Python with scikit-learn](http://ipython-books.github.io/featured-04/) by [Cyrille Rossant](http://cyrille.rossant.net/), a free recipe from the [IPython Cookbook](http://ipython-books.github.io/cookbook/), a comprehensive guide to Python for Data Science.

 * [An introduction to Predictive Modeling in Python](http://nbviewer.ipython.org/github/ogrisel/parallel_ml_tutorial/blob/master/solutions/01%20-%20An%20Introduction%20to%20Predictive%20Modeling%20in%20Python.ipynb), by  [Olivier Grisel](https://github.com/ogrisel).